mapfde/cieb/CompIndex/CompIndex-generated.md

          * Uses the HAVING clause to apply a filter to the result set after grouping.
       * Differentiates between a Default Graph and a Named Graph, and formulates queries using the GRAPH clause.
          * Formulates advanced queries using FROM NAMED and GRAPH on local data.
-         * Formulate advanced queries using FROM NAMED on remote data.
+         * Formulates advanced queries using FROM NAMED on remote data.
+         * Formulates advanced queries on data containing blank nodes.
-      * Formulate advanced queries using subqueries.
+         * Formulates advanced queries using subqueries.
       * Uses a temporary variable to extend a query.
       * Understands the role of Property Paths and how they are formed by combining predicates with regular expression-like operators.
       * Understands the concept of Federated Search.